stonepros/stone/doc/radosgw/multisite.rst

 master zone group; and, the ``rgw2`` host will serve as the secondary zone of the master zone group.

-See `Pools`_ for instructions on creating and tuning pools for Ceph Object Storage.
+See `Pools`_ for instructions on creating and tuning pools for Stone Object Storage.

 See `Sync Policy Config`_ for instructions on defining fine grained bucket sync